Analyzing developer discussions on EU and US privacy legislation compliance in GitHub repositories: Methodology

-\textbf{User type filtering.} We excluded content created by bots (indicated with \emph{Bot} as user type or having \emph{bot} as part of the username that created the issue), since it cannot give many insights into concerns developers actually have (\emph{user type filter} column in Table~\ref{tab:dataset-size})~\citep{golzadeh2021ground,abdellatif2022bothunter}.
+\textbf{Status and user type filtering.} We only considered closed issues, as we are interested in completed discussions (\emph{status filter} column in Table~\ref{tab:dataset-size}).
+We excluded content created by bots (indicated with \emph{Bot} as user type or having \emph{bot} as part of the username that created the issue), since it cannot give many insights into concerns developers actually have (\emph{user type filter} column in Table~\ref{tab:dataset-size})~\citep{golzadeh2021ground,abdellatif2022bothunter}.

-\textbf{Duplicates and keyword merging.} We removed duplicates and issues that appeared in the dataset more than once for different keywords using the issue ID (\emph{merged per law} column in Table~\ref{tab:dataset-size}).
-We did not use additional filters, e.g., for the language being in English, as even issues in other languages referring to privacy legislation are useful (for the manual issues analysis in RQ2 and RQ3, we translated such cases to English).
+\textbf{Keywords merging.} We removed issues that appeared in the dataset more than once for different keywords of the same law using the issue ID (\emph{merged per law} column in Table~\ref{tab:dataset-size}).
+We did not use additional filters, e.g., for the language being in English, as even issues in other languages referring to privacy legislation are useful (for the manual issues analysis, we translated such cases to English).

-Apart from the above data filtering techniques, we experimented with additional keyword-based filtering techniques to ensure that we use only relevant law compliance issues before reaching the final dataset.
-Although we tried to filter the issues using additional privacy-relevant words, such as \emph{privacy} and \emph{compliance}, we finally decided to refrain from applying such a filter, as we observed a large number of false negatives: a preliminary manual analysis performed by one of the authors (the first coder of the manual analysis of RQ2 and RQ3) on 53 CCPA issues that would have been filtered out this way revealed 17 false negatives (e.g.,~\citep{sopel1796}).